Q-Step Podcast - How to Win Arguments with Numbers

 'How to Win Arguments with Numbers' is a podcast about how statistics can inform our understanding of the human world.
 In this new season we talk to researchers who study elections and their consequences.
 Are our democracies changing?
 And how can we use data to measure this?
 Each episode focuses on a key issue in the study of voting.
 In the final episode we look at the results of the US mid-term elections and how we can interpret the outcome.

-Series 2 of 'How to Win Arguments with Numbers' is now available and episodes will be released weekly
+Series 2 of 'How to Win Arguments with Numbers' is now available.

 #2: The Changing Relationship Between Voters and Parties with Dr Ruth Dassonneville